-The Wildlife Rescue & Rehabilitation Centre (WRRC) registered in July 1999 is a registered public charitable Trust for the conservation and welfare of wildlife rescued from urban and rural areas around Bangalore, India.
-WRRC was set up by the trustees of Compassion Unlimited Plus Action (CUPA) in response to keenly felt need to provide relief to wild animals, birds and reptiles including medical facilities, housing and handling cases of cruelties inflicted on them.
-These animals are often injured, abused or are confiscated from illegal trade.
-Concerned members of the public have very few options for housing or treatment of such species.
-Expertise for their management and rehabilitation is also lacking.
+The Wildlife Rescue & Rehabilitation Centre (WRRC) was registered in July 1999 as a public charitable Trust for the conservation and welfare of wildlife in urban and rural areas around Bangalore, India.
+WRRC was set up by the trustees of Compassion Unlimited Plus Action (CUPA), in response to a keenly felt need: to provide relief to wild animals, birds and reptiles; including medical treatment and housing; as well as to handle cases of cruelty involving these animals.
+Wild animals are injured, abused and illegally traded; and concerned members of the public have few options for their treatment and housing.
+Expertise in their management and rehabilitation is also rare.

 - Prevention of cruelty

 - Humane education

 WRRC was awarded the Proggy Award by People for Ethical Treatment of Animals (PeTA) for the book Gods in Chains by Rhea Ghosh (Social Cause Book of the Year, 2005.)
 The book highlights the often desperate condition of India’s captive elephants; whether in private ownership, temples, forest departments, zoos, or circuses.